tcaspi/SF-Coyote-Stable-Isotopes/README.md

 -   `RInSp.Rmd`: this script uses the *RInSp* package to calculate niche components and the WIC/TNW index of individual dietary specialization.

 -   `DHGLMs.Rmd`: this script uses the *brms* package to construct double-hierarchical generalized linear models that assess the effect of sex and region on among-individual differences in isotopic means and variances.

+-   `Stratified-Data.Rmd`: this script redos the SIBER, RInSp, and DHGLM analyses after excluding roadkilled individuals.

 -   `GLMMs.Rmd`: this script uses the *brms* package to construct generalized linear mixed-effect models that assess effect of impervious surface cover on d13C and d15N values.